scvalencia/UVACommandLine/README.md

 1. Install [Python](https://www.python.org/) if you haven't.
 2. Download this [file](https://raw.githubusercontent.com/teamreactive/UVACommandLine/master/UVACommandLine/src/get-pip.py) and run in the downloads folder the following command: `python get-pip.py`
 3. Download the client `git clone https://github.com/teamreactive/UVACommandLine`
-4. Activate the virtualenviroment `source UVACommandLine/UVACommandLine/bin/activate`
+4. Activate the virtualenviroment `source bin/activate`
-4. Run the client: `cd UVACommandLine/UVACommandLine/src && python uva.py`
+4. Run the client: `python uva.py`
 5. Submit your solutions, view your statistics

-Soon: Installation via PIP: `pip install UVACommandLine`

 ## Usage

-When you run `python uva.py` in the current virtuel enviroment, and you are not logged, you get a prompt to enter your account tuple (username, password)
+When you run `python uva.py` in the current virtuel enviroment, and you are not logged, you get a prompt to enter your account credentials (username, password)

 ![alt tag](docs/Main_page.png)

-Once you are logged, you can type:
+Once you are logged, you can type one of the currently supported commands:

 help
 -------------